jyruzicka/omniboard/README.md

 # You will need

+* Ruby 2.0 or later: type `ruby -v` at the terminal to see if you have it.
 * It helps to know a little ruby if you want to customise your columns.
 * Omniboard uses the `rubyfocus` gem, which requires Apple Developer Tools to install.